 Choose File > Print from the Menu bar, or press Ctrl+P.

 On the Print dialog, under Range and copies, choose Pages and type 1 in the box.
-Click the OK button.
+Click OK.

 Printing in black and white (on a color printer)

 You may wish to print documents in black and white on a color printer.
 Several choices are available.
 Please note that some color printers may print in color regardless of the settings you choose.